| Area of distribution: Western subterranean termites are a serious problem to home-owners in British Columbia,

 drop their wings, find a mate to become king and queen of a new termite

+colony.
 Identification tips re Western subterranean termite - Alate caste: The western subteranean termite swarmers are about 3/8"

 long (including wings) with a dark brown body and a small fontanelle (frontal